nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 #####Hotkey:

-> A single or combination of keys that is registered with the system to perform specific activity when pressed
+> a single or combination of keys that is registered with the system to perform specific activity when pressed

 #####Mainstream OS: